Materials available on DVD

 About how John Fair assembled a group of Buenos Ayrean merchants and landowners that saved the railway project from imminent failure.

 Financial Times: Who Owns Argentine Railways?,

 Lord Forres to Hugh Dalton, 14 June 1944.

 On rolling stock laid up for lack of spares with reply by the British Minister of Production.

-Nereo Giménez Melo: Indictment of the State Railways, 1928.
+Nereo Giménez Melo: Indictment of State Railways officials (including Arturo Acevedo, future Minister of Public Works), 1928.